masolimano/maneage/README.md

 2. arXiv removes the executable flag from the files (for its own security).
-So before following the standard procedure of projects described in the sections above, its necessary to make the necessary script files executable with the command below:
+So before following the standard procedure of projects described in the sections above, its necessary to set the executable flag of the main project management file with this command:

      ```shell
-     $ chmod +x project reproduce/software/bash/* reproduce/analysis/bash/*
+     $ chmod +x project
      ```

 3. Remove extra files.
 In order to make sure arXiv can build the paper